benbalter/benbalter.github.com/_posts/2015-12-08-types-of-pull-requests.md

 **How it works:** Create a pull request and immediately merge it yourself without others' review.

-**When to use it:** When you're making a change so uncontroversial or strait forward that no review is required, but you want to let your teammates know that you've made the change.
+**When to use it:** When you're making a change so uncontroversial or straight forward that no review is required, but you want to let your teammates know that you've made the change.
 Dependency bumps are a good use case.

 ### Work in progress (WIP)